Richard’s Correspondence

 RESPONDENT: I stopped expecting any divine intervention to save me.

 RICHARD: There has been no need for a Supernatural Agency all along.
 The ‘Human Condition’ is such that it can readily respond to the do-it-yourself method; the ability is within the human character to fix things up for itself.
 The intervention of some Divine miracle-worker is never going to happen anyway, for there is no such creature.
 Human beings are on their own, free to manage their own affairs as they see fit.
 Whenever one thinks about it, would one have it any other way?
-If that fictitious Almighty Being was to come sweeping in on a cloud, waving a wonder-wand and putting everything to rights, would not one feel cheated?
+If that fictitious Almighty Being were to come sweeping in on a cloud, waving a wonder-wand and putting everything to rights, would not one feel cheated?
 Would not one question why human beings had to wait so long upon the capricious whim of some self-righteous God who could have acted long ago?
 It is all nonsense, upon sober reflection!

 RESPONDENT: I became more sceptical as far as what other people say about these spiritual matters.